L A N C E

 Oct 23 — A review in The Spectator by Guy Stagg: “Impressive . . .
 A rigorous and balanced account of this restless soul. . . .
 Richardson shows how Matthiessen’s devotion to writing never wavered, despite depression, lawsuits and the painful gestation of several novels.
 In the process, he reveals the many sides (to quote Matthiessen’s own editor) of ‘an immensely complicated, neurotic, charming, iron-willed, uncertain, demanding author.’”

-Oct 15 — A conversation about with Benjamin Moser at the Brooklyn Public Library.
+Oct 15 — A conversation with Benjamin Moser at the Brooklyn Public Library.

 Oct 14 — Publication day for True Nature.
 A launch event at the New York Public Library with Sam Anderson; the recording is up on YouTube.